 You know how there are some places you travel to and everything just clicks?
 People are friendly, the food is delicious, the weather is beautiful, and you just seem to be in the right place at the right time.
-That’s how our weekend in Busan was.
+That’s how our 2 days in Busan were.

 We were enamored with the juxtaposition of glitzy skyscrapers, vibrant markets, and rugged coastline.

 Busan is a city in which modern ingenuity and tradition coexist.

 We could have easily spent a week exploring and relaxing in Busan, and we will no doubt return, but two days was a perfect getaway for the weekend.

 But before you pack your bags and book your flights, don't forget to do this... you'll thank us later.